Mapesbury: Politics

 The ward of Cricklewood and Mapesbury returns two councillors to sit on Brent Council.
-At the 2006 election, the ward which had been a Labour/Conservative marginal elected three Liberal Democrat councillors.
-They retained their seats at the 2010 election, but at the 2014 election Labour took 2 of the 3 seats from the Liberal Democrats.

 The ward forms part of the Brent East parliamentary constituency and is represented in parliament by Dawn Butler of the Labour Party.

 Demographics

 Mapesbury ward has strong links to Irish culture and over 10% of its population are Irish.
 In the 2011 census it had the second largest number of Irish residents among wards in London.